pablodecm/paper-inferno/paper/paper.md

 p(\boldsymbol{x}| \nu, \lambda) = \frac{b}{\nu s+b} f_b(\boldsymbol{x} | \lambda) +
  \frac{\nu s}{\nu s+b} f_s(\boldsymbol{x})
 $${#eq:mixture_alt}
-where $\nu$ is the amount of signal relative to the model expectation.
+where $\nu$ is the amount of signal corresponding to the model expectation.
 This parametrisation is common for physics analyses at the LHC, because theoretical calculations provide information about the expected number of observations.
-If the probability density is known, but the expectation for the number of observed events depends on the model parameters the likelihood can be extended [@barlow1990extended] with a Poisson count term as:
+If the probability density is known, but the expectation for the number of observed events depends on the model parameters, the likelihood can be extended [@barlow1990extended] with a Poisson count term as:
 $$
 \mathcal{L}(\nu, \lambda) = \textrm{Pois}(n | \nu s+b) \prod^{n}